Singapore experiencing new COVID-19 wave, more people expected to fall sick in coming weeks: Ong Ye Kung

 The spate of cases is driven by mostly two variants - the EG.5 and its sub-lineage HK.3 - both of which are descendants of the XBB Omicron variant.

-"Together, they account for over 75 per cent of cases now," Mr Ong said.
+"Together, they now account for over 75 per cent of our daily cases," Mr Ong said.

 During the peak in April, the number of infections rose to about 4,000 cases a day.

-"We will treat this as an endemic disease, which is in line with our strategy, and live with it," he said.
-"After all, there has been no evidence to suggest that the new variants are more likely to lead to severe illness compared to previous variants.
+"We will treat this as an endemic disease, which is in line with our strategy, and we will live with it," he said.
+"After all, there has been no evidence to suggest that the new variants are more likely to lead to severe illnesses compared to previous variants.

 "All indications show that current vaccines continue to work well in protecting us against severe illnesses if infected by these new variants."